bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 6. Its about to get sticky
 ==============

-Well there are a few warnings that I must give you out of experience due to stupid habtis that normal Users like me have -
+Well there are a few warnings that I must give you out of experience due to stupid habits that normal Users like me have -
 1. Never Shutdown your Virtual Machine - just save its state Virtual Box and VmWare both provide it.
       In past this has broken NOVA packages , NOVA database, other errors have risen.
 I had to go restart each and every NOVA service on Control and Compute node.
 Believe me sometimes they can be pain in ass as they refuse to start up on reboot.
-      Once you configure up the messy part of Quantum Floating Ip's etc., honestly you dont want to re do it cuz the settins get lost on reboot/shutdown.
+      Once you configure up the messy part of Quantum Floating Ip's etc., honestly you dont want to re do it cause the settings get lost on reboot/shutdown.
       Linux Servers are meant to be running 24x7 ... so no need for restarts until required.
 2. If you are using bridged connection over a different physical router and have a seperate Internet connection/network ... then you can put up additional network interface NAT connections on your VM's for giving them Internet Access.
 3. VmWare NAT connection has minimal functionality issues.
 Virtual Box NAT connection is a bad boy - will disconnect or not work properly many times.
 So if your VM's are not getting internet connection do not panic ... follow these steps
 ::
-    // Use ping command to see wether internet is on.
+    // Use ping command to see whether internet is on.
     $ping google.com
     // If its not connected restart networking service-
     $sudo service networking restart
     // Now Ping again
     $ping google.com

 This should reconnect your network about 99% of the times.
-If you are really unlucky you must be having some other problems or your internet connection itselves is not functioning... well try to avoid immature decisions.
+If you are really unlucky you must be having some other problems or your internet connection itself is not functioning... well try to avoid immature decisions.
 Believe me you dont want to mess up your existing setup.

 7. Controller Node